leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 **2.2-.
 Amstrad CPC options**

-There are three models supported, all support tape and two of them have disk.
+There are three models emulated, all of them support tape (section 2.3) and two of them have disk support (section 2.4).

 <img src="dsp_cpc.jpg" width="50%" height="50%">